signaldatascience/R-curriculum/assignments/self-assessments/self-assessment-2/self-assessment-2.md

 * Type your answers in a new R script file with comments indicating where the answer to each question begins.

-* Write down your starting time.
-When you finish, email `signaldatascience@gmail.com` with your R script attached along with the amount of time you spent on the self assessment.
+* When you finish, email `signaldatascience@gmail.com` with your R script attached along with the amount of time you spent on the self assessment.

 * Work individually.
 You can however consult R documentation, look at old assignments, use the Internet, etc., but don't copy and paste code verbatim.